yepwoo/laragine/README.md

 ### Config

+You will notice in any module you generate, a `config` directory, so basically you can add configuration for the module.

 ### Testing

 This section is very important and it's **`required`** to apply all the instructions here, in order for you to run the tests correctly.